-20.5 Purpose of Sick Leave
+19.5 Purpose of Sick Leave

 Sick leave shall not be considered as a privilege which an employee may use at the employee's discretion, but shall be allowed only in case of sickness or disability of the employee or in the case of serious illness within the immediate family of the employee.
-Not more than fifteen (15) working days (120 hours prorated for part-time benefited employees) in any calendar year may be taken as sick leave because of the illness of a member of the employee's immediate family.
-The immediate family of an employee, for the purpose of this Section, shall be defined as: spouse or domestic partner, son, daughter, parent, grandparent living in the employee's household.
-In addition, grandchildren in families where no parents are present who reside in the employee's household.
-A dependent who resides in the employee's household other than those listed in the preceding sentence are also considered to be immediate family members under this Section.
+Not more than fifteen (15) working days (120 hours prorated for parttime benefited employees) in any calendar year may be taken as sick leave because of the illness of a member of the employee's immediate family.
+The immediate family of an employee, for the purpose of this Section, shall be defined as: a dependent residing in the employee's household or parent, spouse, child, legal guardian or ward, grandparent, grandchild, register domestic partner, or sibling.
+If the employees has no spouse or registered domestic partner, the employee may designate one person as to whom the employee may use paid sick leave to aid or care for the person.
+The opportunity to make such a designation shall be extended to the employee no later than the date on which the employee worked 30 hours after paid sick leave gains to accrue pursuant to Section 20.2 and 20.3 above.
+There shall be a window of ten (10) work days for the employee to make this designation.
+Thereafter, the opportunity to make such a designation, including the opportunity to change such designation previously made, shall be extended to the employee on an annual basis during open enrollment for medical benefits.